Group Fairness in Bandit Arm Selection: Introduction

-As a running example throughout the paper, imagine the position of an agent at a bank or a lender on a micro-lending site.
+\textbf{Running Example.} As a running example throughout the paper, imagine the position of an agent at a bank or a lender on a micro-lending site.
 Here, the agent must sequentially pick loans to fund.
-In many cases, such as the micro-lending site Kiva,\footnote{https://www.kiva.org/} a user is presented with a slate of potential loans to fund when they log in.
-Each of these loans, i.e. arms, has a context which includes attributes of the applicant including a personal statement, repayment history, business plan, and other data related to the loans.
+In many cases, such as the micro-lending site Kiva, a user is presented with a slate of potential loans they may fund when they log in and this slate is generated by a recommender system \cite{Burke:RecFair2020}.
+Each of these loans, i.e. arms, has a context which includes attributes of the applicant (e.g., personal statement, repayment history, business plan).
 The loans can also be partitioned into sets of $m$ sensitive attributes, e.g. location, race, or gender.
 In the simplest case, assume we have two female applicants and two male applicants on the slate at a given time.
-We may want to balance the number of times the agent selects women versus men, i.e., pull those arms, or we may want to balance the number of times we select men or women according to their proportion in the overall population.
+We also assume that when pulling an arm from, for example, a female applicant, there is some societal bias introduced into the reward.
+Yet, in many settings (and, as we assume in this work), the average \emph{true} (i.e., unbiased) reward across groups is equal.
+We want to balance the number of times the agent selects women versus men given this societal bias built into the feedback.

-Observe that while we use loans as our running example, our notion of regret could be extended to a number of other areas including recent work in MAB problems on hiring situations \cite{Schumann:2019:TieredInterviewing}.
-One could imagine a situation where hiring decisions are made with short-term reward that is biased,\footnote{Recent research shows that class-based bias presents itself within seconds of an in-person interview; see https://news.yale.edu/2019/10/21/yale-study-shows-class-bias-hiring-based-few-seconds-speech.} versus a longer-term reward of performance which is less biased (e.g., via an end-of-year review that is based on a more quantitative metric such as on-the-job performance).
+While we use loans as our running example, our notion of regret could be extended to a number of other areas including recent work in MAB problems on hiring situations \cite{Schumann:2019:TieredInterviewing}, including the recent AAMAS Blue Sky Paper by \citet{Schumann20:Fairness} specifically calling for the community to contribute to fair hiring.
+One could imagine a situation where hiring decisions are made w.r.t.\ a short-term reward signal that is biased,\footnote{Class-based bias presents itself within seconds of an in-person interview; see https://news.yale.edu/2019/10/21/yale-study-shows-class-bias-hiring-based-few-seconds-speech.} versus a longer-term reward of performance which is less biased, e.g., via an end-of-year review that is based on a more quantitative metric such as on-the-job performance.
 A similar argument can be made about school admissions or matching workers to online tasks in a crowdwork setting.